On the mixed-model analysis of covariance in cluster-randomized trials: Theoretical Results on Model Robustness

-Stratified randomization refers to a restricted randomization procedure that achieves between-group balance on certain covariates within each pre-specified stratum, and has also been frequently used in CRTs to minimize chance imbalance \citep{ivers2012allocation}.
+Stratified randomization refers to a restricted randomization procedure that achieves between-group balance on certain covariates within each pre-specified stratum, and has been frequently used in CRTs to minimize chance imbalance \citep{ivers2012allocation}.
 For each cluster $i$, let $S_i$ be a categorical variable that encodes the randomization strata $\mathcal{S}$.
 For example, if cluster randomization is stratified by geographical location (urban versus rural), then the randomization strata are $\mathcal{S}$=\{urban, rural\} and $S_i\in\mathcal{S}$.
 We assume that the number of strata is fixed and the randomization proportion within strata remains $\pi \in (0,1)$.
 Under stratified randomization, Assumption~\ref{asp:1}(c) no longer holds since $(A_1,\dots,A_n)$ are correlated and are further correlated with $(S_1,\dots,S_n)$.
-However, Theorem \ref{thm3} implies that the mixed-model ANCOVA estimator retains its asymptotic validity and that stratified randomization can improve its precision.
-In addition, the model-based inference remains valid as long as $\pi = 0.5$ and provided that the strata variables are adjusted in the mixed-model ANCOVA as dummy variables.
+For this design, Theorem \ref{thm3} below provides the asymptotic results for the mixed-model ANCOVA1 and ANCOVA2 estimators.